 - Tableau Public for the actual visualization

-data.gouv.fr offers 350,000+ files, most of them coming from large datasets split into smaller pieces, say for different geographic levels (see there for a more complete description), which means that you'll probably have a bit of work for a consolidated view.
+Let's start with grabbing the tax data.
+The site data.gouv.fr offers 350,000+ files, most of them coming from large datasets split into smaller pieces, say for different geographic levels (here is a more complete description), which means that you'll probably have a bit of work for a consolidated view.

-There is one file per "département" and "région" (~county/state), each containing data at city level.
+In the case of tax data, the search engine returns something like this: There is one file per "département" and "région" (~county/state), each containing data at city level.
 That's more than 120 Excel files to download.
-Download each file and consolidating manually their content into one dataset would take too long, so let's have some Python fun instead:
+Downloading each file and consolidating their content manually into one dataset would take too long, so let's have some Python fun instead:

 This class simply loops through the search page results, loads their content using BeautifulSoup, looks for the href link of the Excel files, and actually downloads them locally.

-Please see the comments in the code to have more details, but what it basically does is extracting the content of each file according to the settings passed to the __init__ method and push it to a tab-separated values file.
+Please see the comments in the code to have more details, but what it basically does is extract the content of each file according to the settings passed to the __init__ method and push it to a tab-separated values file.

 Google Refine is very interesting to deal with messy data.
-Among other things, it can read a wide variety of data sources, has some nice faceting features that can help in consolidating similar records, and offers the powerful GREL language to perform trasformations.
+Among other things, it can read a wide variety of data sources, has some nice faceting features that can help in consolidating similar records, and offers the powerful GREL language to perform transformations.
 The main UI looks like this :

 Here is a sample list of features I used :

-- read data from a URL
+- Read data from a URL

-- using faceting to filter out some data
+- Using faceting to filter out some data

-- using GREL to standardize values
+- Using GREL to standardize values

-- using GREL to merge data sets
+- Using GREL to merge data sets

-There are a lot of API's provinding such service (including Google Maps, Bing, OpenStreetMap...) but I chose to go with Yahoo!
+There are a lot of APIs providing such a service (including Google Maps, Bing, OpenStreetMap, etc.) but I chose to go with Yahoo!
 PlaceFinder, notably because of its high rate limits (50,000 calls to the API per day).
 To start using it, the first thing needed is getting an API key from Yahoo.
 Then the following Python script will take the clean data set as an input, call the geocoding service on each city name, and output the results to a new file :

-Please note that this script should be generic enough to be adapted for new data set, the only requirements are to have columns names in the input file, specifying the delimiter and the ordered list of fields to form the address to geocode.
+Please note that this script should be generic enough to be adapted for new data set, the only requirements are to have columns names in the input file specifying the delimiter and the ordered list of fields to form the address to geocode.